kuropeter/fifa19-datacleaning/README.md

 The Jupyter Notebook in this repository, `data_cleaning.ipynb`, performs the following data cleaning tasks:

-1. Removes duplicate entries
+1. Properly formatting entries in Columns
 2. Removes irrelevant columns
-3. Renaming Columns
+3. Renaming Columns properly
 4. Fixes data inconsistencies

 The cleaned dataset is saved as a new CSV file, `cleaned_fifa21_data.csv`.